visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/qlik-view.md

 import "react-medium-image-zoom/dist/styles.css";

 :::note
-To integrate QlikView into BIHUB, you must first install the the QlikView Agent.
+To integrate QlikView into BIHUB, you must first install the QlikView Agent.
 :::

 ## Configuration for QlikView